jupyter-server/enterprise_gateway/docs/source/operators/config-availability.md

 _Single-instance availability_ assumes that, upon failure of the original EG instance, another EG instance will be started.
 Upon startup of the second instance (following the termination of the first), EG will attempt to load and reconnect to all kernels that were deemed active when the previous instance terminated.
 This mode is somewhat analogous to the classic HA/DR mode of _active-passive_ and is typically used when node resources are at a premium or the number of replicas (in the Kubernetes sense) must remain at 1.

-To configure Enterprise Gateway for 'single-instance' availability, you must first enable session persistence as noted above and configure `EnterpiseGatewayApp.availability_mode=single-instance` or set env `EG_AVAILABILITY_MODE=single-instance`.
+To enable Enterprise Gateway for 'single-instance' availability, configure `EnterpiseGatewayApp.availability_mode=single-instance` or set env `EG_AVAILABILITY_MODE=single-instance`.

 Here's an example for starting Enterprise Gateway with single-instance availability: